Living Without Beth and Craig: Definitions and Interpolants in Description and Modal Logics with Nominals and Role Inclusions: Lower Bound Proofs With Ontology

+We conclude with observing that the size of the definition $C_{\neg b}$ of $\neg\{b\}$ is double exponential in the length $n$ of the input word, due to the depth $K$ of the enforced tree.
+This is in stark contrast with the (constant!) size of the FO$(\Sigma)$-definition.
+We conjecture that one can enforce explicit definitions of triple exponential size.
+For example, when using two roles $s_1,s_2$ instead of $s$ for encoding the computation tree, already the concept $C_{\text{tree}}$ will be of triple exponential size.
+We leave a detailed analysis for future work.

-\subsection{DLs with role inclusions}
+\subsection{DLs with Role Inclusions}

-By Theorems~\ref{thm:critint} and~\ref{thm:critdef}, it suffices to prove the following result. \begin{lemma} Let $\mathcal{L}\in \Dln$ admit role inclusions.
-It is \TwoExpTime-hard to decide for an $\Lmc$-ontology $\Omc$, concept $C$, and signature $\Sigma\subseteq \text{sig}(\Omc)$ whether $\Omc,C$ and $\Omc,\neg C$ are jointly consistent modulo $\Lmc(\Sigma)$-bisimulations. \end{lemma} As in the proof of Lemma~\ref{lem:lowernom}, we reduce the word problem for exponentially space bounded alternating Turing machines (ATMs).
-We use the same ATM model as above.
+By Theorem~\ref{thm:critdef}, it suffices to prove the following. \begin{lemma} Let $\mathcal{L}\in \Dln$ admit role inclusions.
+It is \TwoExpTime-hard to decide for an $\Lmc$-ontology $\Omc$, concept $C$, and signature $\Sigma\subseteq \text{sig}(\Omc)$ whether $C$ and $\neg C$ are jointly consistent under \Omc modulo $\Lmc(\Sigma)$-bisimulations. \end{lemma} As in the proof of Lemma~\ref{lem:lowernom}, we reduce the word problem for exponentially space bounded ATMs, so let $M$ be a $2^n$-space bounded ATM and $w=a_0\ldots a_{n-1}$ an input of length $n$.
+In fact, the only difference to the proof of Lemma~\ref{lem:lowernom} is the way in which we enforce that exponentially many elements are $\Lmc(\Sigma)$-bisimilar.
+We first provide the reduction for $\Lmc=\mathcal{ALCH}$ and